 Types of Migraines continued...

-Basilar artery migraine.
-Dizziness, confusion, or loss of balance can precede the headache.
-The headache pain may affect the back of the head.
-These symptoms usually occur suddenly and can be associated with the inability to speak properly, ringing in the ears, and vomiting.
-This type of migraine is strongly related to hormonal changes and primarily affects young adult women.
+.
+Dizziness, confusion, or loss of balance can happen before the headache.
+The pain may affect the back of the head.
+These symptoms usually start suddenly and can happen with trouble speaking, ringing in the ears, and vomiting.
+This type of migraine is strongly linked to hormone changes and mainly affects young adult women.

-Status migrainosus.
+.
 A rare and severe type of migraine that can last 72 hours or longer.
-The pain and nausea are so intense that people who have this type of headache often need to be hospitalized.
-Certain medications, or medication withdrawal, can cause this type migraine syndrome.
+The pain and nausea are so intense that people who have this type often need to go to the hospital.
+Some medicines, or medication withdrawal, can cause them.

 Ophthalmoplegic migraine.
-Pain around the eye, including paralysis in the muscles surrounding the eye.
-This is an emergency medical condition, as the symptoms can also be caused by pressure on the nerves behind the eye or an aneurysm.
-Other symptoms of ophthalmoplegic migraines include droopy eyelid, double vision, or other vision changes.
-Fortunately, this is a rare form of migraine.
+Pain around the eye, including paralysis of the muscles around it.
+This is a medical emergency because the symptoms can also be caused by pressure on the nerves behind the eye or an aneurysm.
+Other symptoms of this rare type of migraine include a droopy eyelid, double vision, or other vision changes.

-Migraines without auras are more common, occurring in 80% to 85% of migraine sufferers.
-Several hours before the onset of the headache, the person can experience vague symptoms, including:
+Migraines without auras are more common.
+Several hours before the headache starts, the person can have vague symptoms, including:

 How Are Migraines Treated?

 There is no cure for migraines.
-However, there are many drugs available to treat or even prevent some migraines.
-Some people may also reduce the frequency of migraines by identifying and avoiding triggers that lead to the migraine such as drinking red wine or getting too little sleep (see the triggers above).
+But many drugs can treat or even prevent some of them.
+You can also get them less often when you avoid triggers that cause them, such as drinking red wine or getting too little sleep.

 Pain relief.
-Over-the-counter drugs are often effective pain relievers for some people with migraines.
-The main ingredients in pain-relieving medications are ibuprofen (for example, Motrin), aspirin, acetaminophen (Tylenol), and caffeine.
-Be cautious when taking over-the-counter pain-relieving medications because sometimes they can contribute to a headache, or their overuse can cause rebound headaches or a dependency problem.
-If you are taking any over-the-counter pain medications more than three times a week or daily, it's time to see your doctor.
-He or she can suggest prescription medications that may be more effective.
+Over-the-counter (OTC) drugs often work well for some people.
+The main ingredients are ibuprofen, aspirin, acetaminophen, and caffeine.
+Be careful when you take OTC pain meds because sometimes they can add to a headache.
+If you use them too much, you can get rebound headaches or become dependent on them.
+If you take any OTC pain relievers more than three times a week or daily, it's time to see your doctor.
+She can suggest prescription meds that may be more effective.

-Antinausea drugs.
-Your doctor can prescribe medication to relieve the nausea that often accompanies migraines.
+Nausea medicine.
+Your doctor can prescribe medication if you get nausea with migraines.

-Abortive medicines (stop migraines).
-There are some special medications that if used at the first sign of a migraine, may stop the process that causes the headache pain.
-These medications can also stop the headache pain itself.
-By stopping the headache process, these drugs help prevent the symptoms of migraines, including pain, nausea, light-sensitivity, etc. The medicine works by constricting the blood vessels, bringing them back to normal, and relieving the throbbing pain.
+Preventive medicines.
+If you take them at the first sign of a migraine, they may stop the process that causes the pain.
+These medications can also stop the headache itself.
+They work by narrowing the brain’s blood vessels, bringing them back to normal, and relieving the throbbing pain.

-Biofeedback.
-Biofeedback helps people learn to recognize stressful situations that trigger migraines.
-If the migraine begins slowly, many people can use biofeedback to stop the attack before it becomes full blown.
+.
+This technique helps people learn to recognize stressful situations that trigger migraines.
+If the headache begins slowly, many people can use biofeedback to stop the attack before it becomes full blown.